The interdisciplinary Master of Engineering in Construction

-The program is built around focused construction engineering and management courses to include construction engineering, project management, materials and methods, cost estimating, optimization, productivity, BIM, leadership, and ethics and safety.
+The program's core focuses on construction planning and controls, cost estimating, and materials and methods.
+Other elective CEM courses include sustianable construction, project management, BIM and others.
 Advanced engineering courses are available in transportation, structures, soils, sustainability and more.
 Faculty in the Business School provide

 expertise in leadership, managing for sustainability, project management,

-legal and ethic environment of business, data analysis, decision analysis, financial management and quality and process improvement.
+legal and ethical business issues, data analysis, financial management and quality and process improvement.
 Faculty in the College

 Contact civil engineering department chair and CEM program director Kevin Rens, email@example.com or 303-556-2871 for more information.